Oblique transition in hypersonic double-wedge flow: Input-output analysis of a high-speed double-wedge flow

-Equations~\eqref{eq:Es-transport} and \eqref{eq:Rsn-transport} determine a coupled system of linear equations that governs the streamwise transport of ${E_{s}}$ and ${R}_{s n}$ in the separation zone for oblique fluctuations with $\omega=0.4$ and $\lambda_{z}=3.0$.
-The presence of flow separation leads to concave flow curvature $K_c<0$ in the separated shear layer; figure~\ref{fig:obl_mech}(a) shows this negative curvature along the separation streamline and figure~\ref{fig:obl_mech}(b) illustrates the physical mechanism which is absent in attached boundary layers because of negligibly small positive streamwise curvature.
+\tc{black}{Oblique waves experience largest amplification in the separated shear layer above the recirculation bubble, {i.e., in the region where the presence of flow separation leads to concave flow curvature $K_c<0$.}} \tc{black}{Figure~\ref{fig:obl_mech}(a)} shows this negative curvature along the separation streamline and figure~\ref{fig:obl_mech}(b) illustrates the physical mechanism which is absent in attached boundary layers because of negligibly small positive streamwise curvature.

-Concave base flow curvature (i.e., $K_{c} < 0$) and streamwise deceleration of the laminar base flow (i.e., $\partial_s \bar{u}_s < 0$) in the shear layer provide destabilizing effects in system~\eqref{eq:Es-Rsn-transport}.
-A simple mass-spring-damper analogy can be used to illustrate these destabilizing influences.
-Since the base shear $\partial_n \bar{u}_{s}$ remains almost constant throughout the shear layer (cf.\ figure~\ref{fig:obl_budget}(b)), its streamwise derivative can be neglected.
-Thus, differentiation of equation~\eqref{eq:Es-transport} with respect to $s$, multiplication with $\bar{u}_s$, and substitution of~\eqref{eq:Rsn-transport} into the resulting equation yield,
+Concave base flow curvature (i.e., $K_{c} < 0$) in the shear layer provides destabilizing effect in system~\eqref{eq:Es-Rns} \tc{black}{which can be understood by simplifying equation~\eqref{eq:Es-Rns} for oblique waves.
+In figure~\ref{fig:obl_budget}(a), we compare $\bar{u}_{s} \partial_s E_{s} \DefinedAs \bar{u}_{s} \partial E_{s} / \partial s$ with the dominant production term in~\eqref{eq:Es-transport} to illustrate that $( \partial_n \bar{u}_{s} ){R}_{sn}$ dictates the streamwise growth of $E_{s}$.
+Furthermore, since the base shear $\partial_n \bar{u}_{s}$ remains almost constant throughout the shear layer (cf.\ figure~\ref{fig:obl_budget}(b)), its streamwise derivative can be neglected, thereby leading~to,}

-This linear differential equation with $s$-dependent coefficients governs the evolution of $E_s$ for oblique fluctuations with $\omega=0.4$ and $\lambda_{z}=3.0$ in the separated shear layer.
-Figure~\ref{fig:obl_spring}(a) shows the streamwise evolution of the wall-normal integral of $E_s$ along with the spatial variation of $E_s$ near reattachment.
-In the regions where $K_c < 0$, the ``spring constant'' in this equation (i.e., $\bar{u}_s (\partial_{ss} \bar{u}_s) + 2 K_c ( \partial_n \bar{u}_s)$) can become negative; similarly, in the regions where the base flow experiences streamwise deceleration (i.e., $\partial_s \bar{u}_s < 0$), the ``damping coefficient'' in~\eqref{eq:Es2} becomes negative.
-As shown in figure~\ref{fig:obl_spring}(b), concave base flow curvature provides destabilizing influence throughout the separated shear layer and the growth of $E_{s}$ is further enhanced by negative ``damping coefficient'' in the vicinity of the separation and reattachment locations.
+\tc{black}{This second-order differential equation for $E_s$ is obtained by taking the derivative of the equation for $E_s$ in~\eqref{eq:Es-Rns}, keeping the dominant terms, and substituting the equation for $R_{sn}$ from~\eqref{eq:Es-Rns} into the resulting expression.
+Figure~\ref{fig:obl_spring}(a) shows the streamwise evolution of $E_s$ and figure~\ref{fig:obl_spring}(b) compares the coefficients in equation~\eqref{eq:Es2}.
+Since the effect of $\partial_{s} \bar{u}_{s}$ is negligible, equation~\eqref{eq:Es2} can further be simplified to obtain,}

+\tc{black}{As shown in figure~\ref{fig:obl_spring}(b), the concave base flow curvature (i.e., $K_c < 0$) provides the destabilizing influence throughout the separated shear layer and a simple mechanical analogy can be used to explain amplification of oblique waves.
+In the regions where $K_c < 0$ the ``spring constant'' $4 K_c ( \partial_n \bar{u}_s)$ in equation~\eqref{eq:Es2b} is negative and this system behaves as an inverted pendulum, which enables the spatial growth of $E_s$.}